dart-lang/language/accepted/future-releases/unified-collections/feature-specification.md

 1. If `element` is an expression element:

-    1. Evaluate the element's expression and append it to `result`.
+    1. Evaluate the element's expression and append it to *result*.

 1. Else, `element` is a `mapEntry` `keyExpression: valueExpression`:

-    1. Evaluate `keyExpression` to a value `key`.
+    1. Evaluate `keyExpression` to a value *key*.

-    1. Evaluate `valueExpression` to a value `value`.
+    1. Evaluate `valueExpression` to a value *value*.

-    1. Append `key: value` to `result`.
+    1. Append an entry *key*: *value* to *result*.

 1. Else, if `element` is a spread element:

     1. Evaluate the spread expression to a value `spread`.

+    1. If `element` is not null-aware and `spread` is `null`, throw a dynamic exception.

-    1. If `entry` is null-aware and `spread` is null, do nothing.
+    1. Else, if `element` is null-aware and `spread` is `null`, do nothing.

-    1. Otherwise:

-        1. If the collection is a map, evaluate `spread.entries.iterator` to a value `iterator`.
-Otherwise, evaluate `spread.iterator` to `iterator`. *This will deliberately throw an exception if `spread` is `null` and `element` is not null-aware.*
+    1. Else, if the collection is a map:

+        1. Evaluate `spread.entries.iterator` to a value `iterator`.

         1. Loop:

             1. If `iterator.moveNext()` returns `false`, exit the loop.

+            1. Evaluate `iterator.current` to a value `entry`.

+            1. Evaluate `entry.key` to a value *key*.

+            1. Evaluate `entry.value` to a value *value*.

+            1. Append an entry *key*: *value* to *result*.

+    1. Else, the collection is a list or set:

+        1. Evaluate `spread.iterator` to *iterator*.

+        1. Loop:

+            1. If `iterator.moveNext()` returns `false`, exit the loop.

-            1. Evaluate `iterator.current` and append it to `result`. *This will be a MapEntry in a map literal, or any object for a list or set literal.*
+            1. Evaluate `iterator.current` and append the result to *result*.

     The `iterator` API may not be the most efficient way to traverse the items in a collection.
 In order to give implementations more room to optimize, we loosen the semantics:

     *   If `spread` is an object whose class implements List, Queue, or Set (all from `dart:core`), an implementation *may* choose to call `length` on the object.
 This may let it allocate space for the resulting collection more efficiently.
-Classes that implement List are expected to have an efficient, side-effect free implementation of `length`.
+Classes that implement these are expected to have an efficient, side-effect free implementation of `length`.

     *   If `spread` is an object whose class implements List from `dart:core`, an implementation may choose to call `[]` to access elements from the list.
 If it does so, it will only pass indexes `>= 0` and `<` the value returned by `length`.

     A Dart implementation may detect whether these options apply at compile time based on the static type of `spread` or at runtime based on the actual value.

 1. Else, if `element` is an `ifElement`: